Ehc1000/Fitness-Tracker-Website/README.md

 - `db.js`: Handles interactions with the local SQLite database.
 - `food.js`: (Likely) provides functionality related to food data or calorie calculations.
+- `ai.js`: Provides an interface to an AI-powered chatbot.

 ## Contributing